organization

 Empowering future leaders in Haiti

-Originally started by an NGO (International Disaster Volunteers) in the aftermath of the 2010 earthquake that left Haiti in ruins, the EIM Institute is now a Haitian led, Haitian taught, and Haitian administered school and community.
-The school offers classes 5 days a week to over 200 students from all over Port-au-Prince, following a Cambridge University English syllabus complete with internationally recognized exams.
+Originally started by International Disaster Volunteers in the aftermath of the 2010 earthquake, EIM is now a Haitian-led, Haitian-taught, and Haitian-administered school and community.
+The school offers classes five days a week to over 200 students across Port-au-Prince, following a Cambridge English syllabus with internationally recognized exams.
 The goal is simple: empowering Haitian students to create the changes they desire.
 It starts with education.
-An English speaking Haitian has 20 times the earning potential of somebody speaking only Haitian Creole, who will take home an average daily salary of $4 - if work can be found.
+In Haiti, fluency in English can increase earning potential by up to twenty times.
+Without it, the average daily income is around $4—if work can be found

-Over the years, EIM has grown from its humble beginnings to be not just a school, but a true community focused on nurturing next-generation Haitian leaders from the inside-out.
-A dedicated collaboration between teachers, students and international volunteers now facilitates not just English education, but leadership training, job-placement, cultural exchange and initiatives into building Haiti’s potential as a true adventure tourism destination unlike anywhere else in the world.
+Over the years, EIM has grown from humble beginnings into more than a school—a community focused on nurturing next-generation Haitian leaders from the inside out.
+A dedicated collaboration between teachers, students, and international volunteers facilitates not only English education, but leadership training, job placement, cultural exchange, and initiatives aimed at building Haiti’s potential as a unique adventure tourism destination.

 photography: emily winiker; bess adler